PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play: Experiments

 \subsection{Results and Analyses}

 \paragraph{Results on BFCL and StableToolbench.} In \tabref{tab:bfcl_main}, we summarize the results on BFCL with LLaMA and GPT task models, both with and without tool-use examples and tool documentation produced by \ours.
-With \ours, absolute gains of 5-7\% are observed for LLaMA models and GPT-3.5, while GPT-4o achieves increases of 2.5\% and 3.3\% in average and weighted average accuracy, respectively, despite its already high baseline.
-Notably, \ours addresses challenging categories such as REST for LLaMA-8B, and Multiple-Parallel for all models, yielding improvements of 12-17\%.
+With \ours, absolute gains of 4-7\% are observed for the open models and GPT-3.5, while GPT-4o achieves 3\% increase in average accuracy despite its already high baseline.
+Notably, \ours addresses challenging categories such as REST for LLaMA-8B and Hammer-7B, and Multiple-Parallel for all models, yielding improvements of 10-17\%.
 These gains suggest that optimized in-context examples and documentation can correct specific shortcomings in tool usage.
+Moreover, for the more difficult multi-tool queries in Multiple and Multiple-Parallel, we see larger gains compared to single-tool, even when we optimize each tool independently.

 In \tabref{tab:stb_main}, we show the solvable pass rates on StableToolBench for LLaMA and GPT models with and without \ours.
 Our approach surpasses all baselines with average gains of 5-7\% across LLaMA models and GPT-3.5, and outperforms the specifically designed EasyTool, which is not fully zero-shot as it requires in-context demonstrations during optimization. \ours is also consistent across subsets, avoiding large performance drops in multiple subsets when using EasyTool, highlighting the benefits of real-time ``tool-play'' and evaluation of candidate examples and documentation during optimization.
 Moreover, as GPT-4o exhibits more sensitivity to documentation and in-context demonstration changes on this dataset, EasyTool degrades GPT-4o on all subsets, whereas \ours achieves a 2\% improvement on average.
 Overall, \ours essentially boosts performance of models up to the baseline performance of the larger models.
+Compared to DRAFT, which optimizes tool documentation only, \ours outperforms for all four models on both I2-Cat and I3-Inst.
+This suggests that optimizing not only documentation, as DRAFT does, but also generating tool-use examples, can synergize and achieve even larger improvements.
+Additionally, our optimization model of LLaMA-8B is much smaller than the GPT-4o model used in DRAFT, further confirming the effectiveness of \ours.
 It is noteworthy that most test samples for all 6 subsets in StableToolBench, as well as the Multiple and Multiple-Parallel subsets in BFCL, are multi-tool queries (see \Secref{sec:exp_setup}), underscoring the effectiveness of \ours, which operates on single tools independently during optimization.